Diligend Webinar, How Has Covid-19 Changed Fund Due Diligence?, will be hosted by fund DD experts Brian Digney (Innnocap) and Douglas J. Walouke...

 The manager’s reputation may not be the most critical area of due diligence on passives.
 However, it still matters, as it reflects the manager’s experience, knowledge, and capabilities.

 Manager’s focus on passive is an important are of assessment.
 The size as well, as bigger firms can optimize costs easier.

 Passive funds are structured, managed, and traded differently from active funds.
 However, products from various passive investment providers can differ significantly, just as those of active funds.
 Thus, the right choice of the high-quality and best suitable passive fund depends on the thorough due diligence – same as for active funds.

 Diligend is a web-based solution that digitizes your complete due diligence process.
-If you would like to know more about how we can help you customize your due diligence for passive strategies, contact us on email firstname.lastname@example.org or via our contact form.
-We’ll be happy to answer all your questions.
+If you would like to know more about how we can help you customize your due diligence for passive strategies, please contact us.